akshitagupta15june/PetMe/README.md

 ## Accomplishments:

 We are proud to build a website where pet lovers can easily adopt animals that need a home.
-They can not only provide medical assistance to them but can also allow their fellow comrades in the community to adopt them.
+They can not only provide medical assistance but also allow their fellow community members to adopt them.

 ## What's next for PetMe 📲

-In future, we plan to scale this application to reach as many people as possible and facilitate adoption and donation of animals.
+In the future, we plan to scale this application to reach as many people as possible and facilitate the adoption and donation of animals.

 Furthermore, we plan to connect with the nearest government organization that provides medical assistance to stray animals.